 - Trent Bigelow, CEO of Abound

 - Sean Engelking, Co-founder and CEO of Starship

 - Kristen Anderson, Founder & CEO of Catch

 - Hooman Radfar, Founder & CEO of Collective

 This interview has been lightly edited for length and clarity.

-How the pandemic affected gig work
+How has the pandemic affected the gig worker space?

 SEAN (Starship HSA): A lot of us have seen changes from proposition 22 as state labor law changed in California on election day.
 We've gotten fewer rideshares, we've ordered more food.
 Everybody's using QR codes now.
 You can connect these trends not just to the pandemic, but also to legislative changes.

 HOOMAN (Collective): At Collective, we work with knowledge workers.
 It was counterintuitive, but a lot of our members’ income went up.
 I saw a huge, corresponding shift where a lot of enterprises shifted into contract work.